 Regrade requests are only permitted if you take the entire exam in pen.
-The deadline for regrade requests for the midterm is Friday, July 26th.
-(Note: I may not be available on Friday, July 26th.
-If you would like a regrade request please submit the request to me by Thursday, July 25th.)
+The deadline for regrade requests for the midterm is Thursday, July 21st by the time I leave our classroom.
 Regrade requests must be made in writing.
 It's helpful if you provide a brief explanation about why you believe you deserve additional points.
 If you request a regrade I may regrade your entire exam and your score could go up, down or stay the same.